 3. More Satisfaction, Less Frustration

 Have you ever been frustrated as a customer by survey emails?
-The worst kind are when they call you, intruding on your time whenever they wish to.
+The worst kind is when they call you, intruding on your time whenever they wish to.
 That’s why SurveySparrow’s non-intrusive online surveys are the ideal solution.

 Let’s walk through some of them –